ARBII-xD/Landing-Page/README.md

 # Landing-Page
-Welcome, this is the simple landing page of my car academy using Pug HTML, CSS and JavaScript.
+This is the simple landing page of my car academy using Pug HTML, CSS and JavaScript.